General information and tips for prospective fellowship applicants

 • Competitive applicants may be full-time or part-time graduate or undergraduate students and must have a documented disability.

-• Students must have a GPA of a 3.0 or higher
+• Students must have a GPA of 3.0 or higher

 • Students have U.S. Citizenship or U.S. Permanent Resident